 Some Checkpoints to Organize your Thoughts and Help You Brainstorm

-Colors, feeling/mood, organization ideas, flooring, furniture, wall art, pictures, window treatments, lighting, function (what the space will be used for), etc
+The following points can get your brainstorming session going: colors, feeling/mood, organization ideas, flooring, furniture, wall art, pictures, window treatments, lighting, function (what the space will be used for), etc.

 There you go you just got started with the first step in a design plan.
 Stay tuned to see what you do next.